Foods You Can and Cannot Eat On A Low FODMAP Diet

 Phase 1: Elimination

-Phase 1 begins with removing all high-FODMAP foods from the diet.
+Phase 1, is known as the Elimination Phase, or Low-FODMAP Phase.
+It begins with greatly reducing your intake of FODMAPs.
 A dietitian can help you choose appropriate substitutes for your favorite foods.
 One of the greatest challenges will be staying on track when you’re away from home, such as when you’re eating out, at work, or traveling.

 Planning ahead for various scenarios will be extremely beneficial.
 Make a list of what to buy and stock your kitchen with low-FODMAP foods in advance.
 Don’t forget to plan ahead for those times when you’ll be away from your own kitchen.